 When the spray contacts the prepared surface of a substrate material,

 the fine molten droplets rapidly solidify forming a coating.
 This flame

 spray process carried out correctly is called a "cold process"

 (relative to the substrate material being coated) as the substrate

 temperature can be kept low during processing avoiding damage,

 metallurgical changes and distortion to the substrate material.

-The main advantage of this flame spraying process over the similar Combustion wire spray process is that a much wider range of materials can be easily processed into powder form giving a larger choice of coatings.
-The flame spraying process is only limited by materials with higher melting temperatures than the flame can provide or if the material decomposes on heating.
+The main advantage of this flame spray process over the similar Combustion wire spray process is that a much wider range of materials can be easily processed into powder form giving a larger choice of coatings.
+The flame spray process is only limited by materials with higher melting temperatures than the flame can provide or if the material decomposes on heating.